 - The Montréal Port Authority is investing in infrastructure so that it can provide optimal service and increase its capacity to handle containerized cargo.

-Québec’s rail system is well integrated into the greater North American rail network, making the train another ideal option for moving goods.
+Québec’s rail system is well integrated into the greater North American rail network, making the train an ideal option for moving goods.

-- Every day, container trains head to Toronto, Vancouver, Detroit, Chicago, New York and Philadelphia thanks to a network of 36 specialized intermodal terminals.
+- Every day, container trains head to Toronto, Vancouver, Detroit, Chicago, New York and Philadelphia thanks to a network of over 30 specialized intermodal terminals.

-- Canadian National (CN) is Canada’s largest rail carrier, with a network extending over 32,000 kilometres (19,200 miles) from sea to sea.
-CN’s activities are managed from its head office in Montréal.
+- Canadian National (CN) is Canada’s largest rail carrier, with a network extending over 32,000 kilometres (20,000 miles) from sea to sea.
+CN’s head office is in Montréal.

-- Canadian Pacific (CP) operates over a 23,000 kilometres (13,800-miles) network that serves every major city in Canada, as well as the U.S. Northeast and Midwest.
+- Canadian Pacific (CP) operates a 23,000 kilometres (13,800-miles) network that serves every urban centre in Canada, as well as the U.S. Northeast and Midwest.
 It provides access to markets in every corner of North America via the Port of Montreal.

 - The Port of Montréal railway system extends over 12 kilometres (7.5 miles) and includes nearly 100 kilometres (62 miles) of tracks along the city’s docks and terminals.

 - CSX : CSX Intermodal, affiliated with CSX Transportation, one of the largest rail companies in the United States, has just built a new terminal in Salaberry-de-Valleyfield, just west of Montréal.
-The terminal’s strategic location allows for greater connectivity, capacity and efficiencies for all cross-border intermodal freight movements to destinations across North America.
-Greater Montréal now boasts a new freight carrier and new links to Cincinnati, Nashville, Atlanta, Birmingham, Baltimore, Chicago and Cleveland.
+The terminal’s strategic location allows for greater connectivity, capacity and efficiencies for all cross-border intermodal freight movements to destinations across North America including Cincinnati, Nashville, Atlanta, Birmingham, Baltimore, Chicago and Cleveland.

 - North America’s deregulated system ensures highly competitive trucking rates and efficient cross-border traffic.